 - A: 1.
-The election of seven nominees to serve on our Board of Directors; - 2.
-An advisory vote on the compensation of our named executive officers; - 3.
-Approval of the Executive Incentive Bonus Plan; - 4.
-Approval of the Amended and Restated 2007 Equity Incentive Plan; and - 5.
-The ratification of the appointment of PricewaterhouseCoopers LLP ("PricewaterhouseCoopers") as our independent registered public accounting firm for the year ending December 31, 2012.
+The election of ten nominees named in this proxy statement to serve on our Board of Directors; - 2.
+An advisory vote to approve the compensation of our named executive officers; - 3.
+An advisory vote on the frequency of future advisory votes on named executive officer compensation; - 4.
+The approval of the Second Amended and Restated 2007 Equity Incentive Plan; - 5.
+The approval of the Amended and Restated Executive Incentive Bonus Plan; and - 6.
+The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2017.